 A statute of limitations is the legal term for the deadline or timeframe a person has to file a lawsuit.
 Timeframes exist in part because, after a substantial amount of time has passed, evidence may be lost, and memories have faded.
 If you do not initiate your lawsuit prior to the deadline, you may lose your opportunity to seek compensation.

 Your physical and psychological recovery should be your priority after an injury, but it can be difficult to focus on your health and well-being when you must also shoulder the burden of an injury claim.
+It’s also critical to be aware of the statute of limitations for Connecticut medical malpractice claims, as it limits the time you have to take legal action.

 The legal team at D’Amico & Pettinicchi, LLC understands the importance of your overall recovery after a medical malpractice injury.
 As part of this process, we take on all the legal tasks to help you achieve financial compensation so you can concentrate on healing.
 Clients trust us with their complex medical malpractice cases because of our extensive experience and successful track record.
 Let us help you get the justice you deserve.
 Contact us today to schedule a free consultation.